BOTOX AND DYSPORT

 Dermal fillers differ in chemical makeup, longevity and have varying degrees of softness.
 Softer fillers are used in the lips, for example, while sturdier fillers might be desired to enhance cheekbones.
 Your injector will determine with you the best type and volume of filler needed for your particular areas of concern.

-Restylane-L, Restylane Lyft, Restylan Silk, Juvederm Ultra XC, Vobella XC
+Restylane-L, Restylane Lyft, Restylane Silk, Restylane Kysee, Juvederm Ultra XC, Vobella XC

 Hyaluronic acid is a naturally occurring sugar found in the body that gives the skin moisture, volume, and elasticity.
 HA acts like a sponge to attract water into the skin.
 As a result, it plumps up the area in which it was injected.
 It also boost the skin’s own production of collagen so fewer touch-ups may be needed and less material necessary when they are.
 Most HA fillers are infused with the anesthetic lidocaine to minimize discomfort during and after treatment.
 If you don’t love your result, fear not, fillers that contain HA can be partially or completely removed with hyaluronidase, an enzyme that breaks down HA.